 baldaquin.config — Configuration#

-• the class contains a full set of default values for the configuration parameters, so that any instance of a configuration object is guaranteed to be valid at creation time—and, in addition, to remain valid as the parameter values are updated through the lifetime of the object;
+• the configuration section contains a full set of default values for the configuration parameters, so that any instance of a configuration object is guaranteed to be valid at creation time—and, in addition, to remain valid as the parameter values are updated through the lifetime of the object;

 • type consistency is automatically enforced whenever a parameter is set or updated;